bitfinity-nl/role-mariadb-server/README.md

-# role-mariadb-server10.04
+# role-mariadb-server
-MariaDB Server 10.4 is the leading open source database.
+MariaDB Server is the leading open source database.